ShawnWicky/Vulkan-Learning/mipmap/README.md

-usage of <vkCmdBiltImage> :
+usage of "vkCmdBiltImage" :
   1. create the image use vkImage
   2. create the total number of the mip levels of the image
-  3. transfer the image layout from UNDEFINED to TRANSFER_SRC_OPTIMAL (GENERAL layout is too slow) - through the VkImageMemoryBarrier and <vkCmdPipelineBarrier>
+  3. transfer the image layout from UNDEFINED to TRANSFER_SRC_OPTIMAL (GENERAL layout is too slow) - through the VkImageMemoryBarrier and "vkCmdPipelineBarrier"
   4. loop through all mip levels
   5. transfer the image layout from DST to SRC through VkImageMemoryBarrier
   6. create VkImageBlit instance